 10. How does environmental governance on islands currently operate and what forms of governance produce the best outcomes?

-Discussants: Prof. Emeritus Robin Mahon, University of the West Indies, Barbados; Dr. Glenn Thodé, Rector, University of Aruba; Tara Pelembe, South Atlantic Environmental Research Institute
+Discussants: Dr. Kathryn Mengerink, Executive Director at the Waitt Institute; Dr. Glenn Thodé, Rector, University of Aruba; Tara Pelembe, South Atlantic Environmental Research Institute

 11. How can we improve island conservation through integrated marine and terrestrial management?